-The 2023 forecast for Columbia River spring Chinook originating from both below and above Bonneville dam is greater than the 2022 forecast.
-The 2023 forecasts for summer Chinook, tule fall Chinook, and bright fall Chinook are greater than the 2022 forecasts.
-The 2023 forecast for summer Chinook is greater than the 2022 forecast.
-The 2023 aggregate forecast for fall Chinook is also greater than the 2022 forecast.
-This trend also holds true for each of the fall Chinook stock aggregates, with the exception of LRW and MCB.
-Given these differences in forecasts for 2023 relative to 2022, applying 2022 regulations to the forecasted 2023 abundance of Columbia River Chinook should result in ocean escapements meeting spawning escapement goals for all summer and fall Chinook stocks (Table V-4)
+The 2024 forecasts for Columbia River spring Chinook originating from both below and above Bonneville dam are less than the 2023 forecasts.
+The 2024 forecasts for LRW, LRH, and MCB fall Chinook are greater than their 2023 forecasts, whereas the 2024 forecasts for URB, SCH, and summer Chinook are less than their 2023 forecasts.
+The 2024 aggregate forecast for fall Chinook (547,800) is nearly identical to the 2023 aggregate forecast (547,400).
+Given these differences in the stock-specific forecasts for 2024 relative to 2023, applying 2023 regulations to the forecasted 2024 abundance of Columbia River Chinook may not result in ocean escapements meeting spawning escapement goals for all summer and fall Chinook stocks (Table V-4)